-HIS 320 - HISTORICAL METHODS AND MATERIALS
+HIS 320 HISTORICAL METHODS AND MATERIALS Three Credits

 This course explores the nature and study of history along with introducing students to various types of evidence and their uses.
 Majors will prepare a detailed proposal for their Senior History Projects, including an extended assessment of primary sources.
 Majors should register in their junior year in preparation for the Senior History Project.
+Prerequisite: Juniors only.

-HIS 321 - AFRICAN-AMERICAN HISTORY I
+HIS 321 AFRICAN-AMERICAN HISTORY I (United States)

 This course explores African-American history and culture from the beginnings of slavery in America to the Civil War.
 Themes include ethnic origins in West Africa, the trans-Atlantic slave trade, the emergence of plantations societies in the Americas, slave resistance, the abolition movement, gender, Civil War and emancipation.
+Prerequisite: Sophomore standing.

-HIS 322 - AFRICAN-AMERICAN HISTORY II
+HIS 322 AFRICAN-AMERICAN HISTORY II (United States)

 This course surveys the history of African-Americans from emancipation to the present.
 It begins by exploring the meaning of black freedom during emancipation and Reconstruction.
 It examines the economic and cultural lives of African-Americans as they confronted segregation and Jim Crow laws in the American South.
-Other topics include the Great Migration, Harlem Renaissance, black nationalism, and Civil Rights.
+Other topics include the

+Great Migration, Harlem Renaissance, black nationalism, and Civil Rights.
+Prerequisite: Sophomore standing.

-HIS 324 - FROM JACKSON TO LINCOLN
+HIS 324 FROM JACKSON TO LINCOLN (United States)